 Helmets should be replaced after 3-5 years of use according to most manufacturers.
 They also recommend replacing 7 years after the production date, if they have been in a crash, or if they have taken damage in some other way.
 Fox themselves recommends replacing after 5 years of use, nothing about the production date, and after a crash even if there are no physical signs of damage.

-The core of a helmet is usually made from polystyrene or polypropylene foam, which will crush upon impact.
-This is designed so that the foam will absorb most of the energy from the impact, rather than your head.
 The outer shell is usually made out of kevlar, fiberglass, polycarbonate plastic, or some other rigid material.
 After an impact, the outer shell may look fine, but the core foam is compacted, and will not provide the same level of protection anymore.

 The foam can even be compromised by dropping the helmet too many times or by tossing the helmet around.
 Take good care of your helmet, and it will last longer, saving you money.